 Source: ONS Mid-Year Population Estimates

-One useful indicator of immigration tends is registrations for National Insurance numbers by adult overseas nationals provides further details regarding immigrants who are working.
+The registrations for National Insurance numbers by adult overseas nationals provides further details regarding immigrants who are working.
 In Wakefield district, there was a large increase in these registrations by people from the EU Accession states from 2004 onwards (see chart below).
 This flow of migrant workers, principally from Poland, slowed during the economic downturn and then rose again to a peak in 2015 – since when, numbers registering for NI have fallen again markedly.
 There has also been a recent increase in immigration, for work, from the longer-established EU countries, particularly from Spain, Portugal and Italy – 406 people in the last two years.
 Immigration of workers from Asia, the Middle East and Africa has slowed since changes to immigration policy came into effect in 2011.
 The number of people who have migrated into Wakefield for work and subsequently returned to their country of origin is not known.

 Source: Department for Work and Pensions

 It is not known precisely how many people born elsewhere in the EU are currently living in the district, but the 2011 Census and more recent ONS population data suggest the number could be between 13,000 and 20,000 people.
 Nor do we know precisely how many of these people are currently employed in the district’s economy.
 At the time of the 2011 Census the number was around 5,600, but a further 11,000 National Insurance numbers have been issued to EU-born immigrants living in Wakefield since then.

 Immigration has contributed to an increase in births.
 Between 2004 and 2016 there were 2,584 live births in Wakefield to mothers from the new EU states and in 2016 16.4% of all births were to mothers born outside of the UK compared to 6.9% in 2004.

 Elsewhere in the Leeds City Region